-Abstract
+16 Abstract

-On July 24, 2014, an exceptionally large flood (recurrence interval ca. 150 years) caused large-scale inundations, severe overbank sedimentation and damage to infrastructures and buildings along the Emme river (central Switzerland).
+On July 24, 2014, an exceptionally large flood (recurrence interval ca. 150 years) caused large-scale inundations, 17 severe overbank sedimentation and damage to infrastructures and buildings along the Emme river (central 18 19 Switzerland).
 Widespread lateral bank erosion occurred along the river, thereby entraining sediment and large wood (LW) from alluvial forest stands.
-This work analyses the catchment response to the flood in terms of channel widening and LW recruitment and deposition, but also identifies the factors controlling these processes.
-We found that hydraulic forces (e.g., stream power index) or geomorphic variables (e.g., channel width, gradient, valley confinement), if considered alone, are not sufficient to explain the flood response.
-Instead, spatial variability of channel widening was firstly driven by precipitation, and secondly by geomorphic variables (e.g., channel width, gradient, confinement and forest length).
-LW recruitment was mainly caused by channel widening (lateral bank erosion) and thus indirectly driven by precipitation.
-In contrast, LW deposition was controlled by channel morphology (mainly channel gradient and width).
-However, we also observed that extending the analysis to the whole upper catchment of the Emme river, including all the tributaries and not only to the most affected zones, resulted in a different set of significant explanatory or correlated variables.
-Our findings highlight the need to continue documenting and analysing channel widening after floods at different locations and scales for a better process understanding.
-The identification of controlling factors can also contribute to the identification of critical reaches, which in turn is crucial for the forecasting and design of sound river basin management strategies.
+This work analyses the catchment response to the flood in terms of 20 21 channel widening and LW recruitment and deposition, but also identifies the factors controlling these processes.
+We found that hydraulic forces (e.g., stream power index) or geomorphic variables (e.g., channel width, gradient, 22 valley confinement), if considered alone, are not sufficient to explain the flood response.
+Instead, spatial 23 variability of channel widening was firstly driven by precipitation, and secondary by geomorphic variables (e.g., 24 25 channel width, gradient, confinement and forest length).
+LW recruitment was mainly caused by channel widening (lateral bank erosion) and thus al mitrolled by precipitation.
+In contrast, LW deposition was controlled by 26 27 channel morphology (mainly channel gradient and width).
+However, we also observed that extending the analysis to the whole upper catchment of the Emme river, including all the tributaries and not only to the most affected 28 zones, resulted in a different set of significant explanatory or correlated variables.
+Our findings highlight the need 29 30 to continue documenting and analysing channel response after floods at different locations and scales.
+Whereas this better process understanding, the identification of controlling factors can also contribute to the 31 32 identification of critical reaches, which in turn is crucial for the forecasting and design of sound river basin 33 management strategies.